jbafford/WebLibBundle/Resources/doc/index.md

 WebLibBundle
 =============================

-WebLibBundle bundle provides a simple way to copy or symlink locations in vendor into a web-accessible directory.
+WebLibBundle bundle provides a simple way to copy or symlink files or directories into a web-accessible directory.
 This is useful when you need to use a javascript or css library that is not otherwise wrapped with a bundle.

 ##Installation